Powerlearnproject/se-assignment-day-2-git-and-github-Nwamaka77/README.md

 Importance of the README File
 Introduction and Overview:

 The README file provides an immediate understanding of the project, outlining its goals and main features.
-It serves as a welcoming introduction, setting the stage for the repository.
+It serves as an introduction, setting the stage for the repository.

 Guidance for Newcomers: